awsdocs/amazon-cloudfront-developer-guide/doc_source/live-streaming.md

 1. Choose the settings for the distribution, including the following:
 **Origin Domain Name**
-The origin where your AWS Elemental MediaPackage live video channel and endpoints are\.
-From the dropdown list, choose the AWS Elemental MediaPackage channel for your live video\.
-The format of an AWS Elemental MediaPackage origin is ChannelID\-OriginEndpointID\-OriginEndpointURL\.
+The origin where your MediaPackage live video channel and endpoints are\.
+From the dropdown list, choose the MediaPackage channel for your live video\.
+The format of an MediaPackage origin is ChannelID\-OriginEndpointID\-OriginEndpointURL\.
 You can map one channel to several origin endpoints\.
 If you created your channel using another AWS account, type the origin URL value into the field\.
 The origin must be an HTTPS URL\.
 For more information, see [Origin Domain Name](distribution-web-values-specify.md#DownloadDistValuesDomainName) in the [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md) topic\.
 **Origin Path**
-The folder structure in the AWS Elemental MediaPackage where your objects are stored\.
+The folder structure in the MediaPackage where your objects are stored\.
 When you choose a channel from the dropdown list, the path is filled in for you\.
 Note that if you chose to use a channel from another AWS account for **Origin Domain Name**, the **Origin Path** field is not filled in for you\.
 You must sign in to the other account and get the correct origin path so you that can enter it manually\.
 For more information about how an origin path works, see [Origin Path](distribution-web-values-specify.md#DownloadDistValuesOriginPath) in the [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md) topic\.
 For the other distribution settings, set specific values based on other technical requirements or the needs of your business\.
 For a list of all the options for web distributions and information about setting them, see [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md) topic\.